Advanced Modular Armor Protection: Design

+History

+In 2015, IBD was selected to provide light weight protection solutions for Kongsbergs Protector RWS family.

+At Eurosatory 2016, IBD Deisenroth showcased a protection solution suited for complex shapes such as wheelhouses and sponsons based on homogenous composite parts.
+Additionally, three-dimensional structural shapes made from ceramic armour were presented, offering protection in accordance with STANAG 4569 Level 5 and 6, and against EFP and IED threats.

-AMAP modules
+AMAP product family

 AMAP-ADS

+The Active Defense System was originally developed under the name AMAP-ADS by ADS Gesellschaft für aktive Schutzsysteme mbH, a joint venture of IBD Deisenroth and Rheinmetall.
+After the latter purchased the majority stake in ADS Gesellschaft für aktive Schutzsysteme in 2012, the AMAP moniker was dropped.
-An active protection system named AMAP-ADS (Active Defense System) was developed to prevent a vehicle from being hit by ballistic threats.
-The system is also known under the name AAC in Sweden and under the name Shark in France.

-AMAP-ADS is by now one of the fastest active protection systems.
-In contrast to millisecond systems like Raytheon's Quick Kill or IMI's Iron Fist it is a microsecond system, needing only microseconds to react.
+The ADS is a hardkill active protection system, designed to prevent a vehicle from being hit by a ballistic threat by destroying it mid-air.
+The system was also marketed under the name AAC in Sweden and under the name Shark in France.
+It is one of the fastest active protection systems; in contrast to millisecond systems like Raytheon's Quick Kill or IMI's Iron Fist it is a microsecond system, needing only microseconds to react.
 This reduces the minimum defeat distance and enables protection against more different threats like RPGs or EFPs.